huggingface/hub-docs/docs/hub/webhooks-guide-auto-retrain.md

 ## Create a Space to react to your webhook

 We now need a way to react to your webhook events.
-An easy way is to use a [Space](https://huggingface.co/docs/hub/spaces-overview)!
+An easy way to do this is to use a [Space](https://huggingface.co/docs/hub/spaces-overview)!

 You can find an example Space here: https://huggingface.co/spaces/sbrandeis-test-org/active-learning-webhook/tree/main.

 This Space uses Docker, Python, [FastAPI](https://fastapi.tiangolo.com/) and [uvicorn](https://www.uvicorn.org) to run a simple HTTP server.
 Read more about Docker Spaces [here](https://huggingface.co/docs/hub/spaces-sdks-docker).

 The entry point is [src/main.py](https://huggingface.co/spaces/sbrandeis-test-org/auto-retrain/blob/main/src/main.py).
-Let's walk through this file and details what it does:
+Let's walk through this file and detail what it does:

 1. It spawns a FastAPI app that will listen to HTTP `POST` requests on `/webhook`: